RexJaeschke/user-documentation/guides/hack/02-generics/02-entities.md

 # Methods

-Although the `push` and `pop` methods in the generic class type `Stack` in the Classes example above, they are not themselves generic.
+Although the `push` and `pop` methods are defined in the generic class type `Stack` in the Classes example above, they are not themselves generic.
 A generic method has its own type parameters, even if that method does not belong to a generic class.
 Consider the library type `Pair`:

 ```hack
 final class Pair<Tv1, Tv2> implements ConstVector<mixed> {